algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/core/account.md

   - Note: `fund_with` allows you to control how many Algo are seeded into an account created in KMD
 - `algorand.account.from_mnemonic(mnemonic, sender)` - Registers and returns an account with secret key loaded by taking the mnemonic secret
 - `algorand.account.multisig(metadata, sub_signers)` - Registers and returns a multisig account with one or more signing keys loaded
-- `algorand.account.rekeyed(sender, account)` - Registers and returns an account representing the given rekeyed sender/signer combination
+- `algorand.account.rekeyed(sender, account)` - Registers and returns an account representing the given rekeyed sender/signer combination. `account` accepts `AddressWithTransactionSigner | AddressWithSigners`
 - `algorand.account.random()` - Returns a new, cryptographically randomly generated account with private key loaded
 - `algorand.account.from_kmd(name, predicate, sender)` - Returns an account with private key loaded from the given KMD wallet (identified by name)
 - `algorand.account.logicsig(program, args)` - Returns an account that represents a logic signature